Q-ball-like solitons on the M2-brane with worldvolume fluxes: Analytic String Q-ball-like (QBL) solutions to the M2-brane with fluxes.

 when the breathing modes $\omega$ have the following dispersion relation (\ref{eq:DispercionFamilia}),

 and using $l\lambda=k$, and the amplitudes ratio $a$ of $A_r$ determined through equation (\ref{a}).
-See, that for each pair of Fourier modes there is a given relation between the amplitudes associated to the $A_r$ allowed.
+See that for each pair of Fourier modes there is a given relation between the amplitudes associated to the $A_r$ allowed.
+See figure 1 that illustrate the behaviour of the $Z_a$ solution.
 The APD constraint is identically satisfied and the central charge condition can be also satisfied for a proper choice of the winding numbers.

-An important point to characterize these solutions is analyze the existence of dispersion.
-It serves to distinguish linear form nonlinear behaviors and the dynamics of the solutions.
-Its presence does not necessarily imply a lost in energy.
+These solutions trivialize the symplectic bracket, however they do not correspond to trivial solutions.
+They represent the lowest energy mass operator excitations.
+These type of solutions, in spite of its simplicity are solitonic due to the non-linear behaviour of the system, as we will see.
+An important point in order to characterize the solitonic behaviour of these solutions is to analyze the existence of dispersion.
+It serves to distinguish linear from nonlinear behaviors and the dynamics of the solutions.
+Standard solitonic solutions are those in which the dispersion relations are compensated by the nonlinearities of the system, resulting in stable solutions.
+It is important to note that the presence of nonlinearity does not necessarily imply any loss of energy.
 This is the situation that we analyze here.
 In all of these solutions the energy is preserved.
 This fact can be understood since we are describing stable excitations of a single membrane propagating along the $M_9\times T^2$ space time.
 Since the M2-brane worldvolume has two spatial dimensions, these quantities must be defined in terms of their associated velocity vectors.
-In the following we will see the dispersion relations for the Q-ball-like cases.
+An interesting property is that the frequency $\omega$ takes discrete values for a given moduli.
+This is not an obvious property.
+The membrane worldvolume is compact, however this does not automatically imply that the spectrum will be automatically discrete, a very famous counter-example is the 11D compact supermembrane whose mass operator which has continuous spectrum from $[0,+\infty)$ \cite{dwln}.
+In \cite{mpgm8} the authors rigorously prove for the bosonic membrane that the spectrum is discrete from the monopole charge contribution induced by the central charge (C-fluxes) until infinity. \paragraph{Dispersion} In the following we will see the dispersion relations for the Q-ball-like ansatzs.
 Following \cite{book:AtmosphericGeoffrey,book:aguero2020Introduccion} the group velocity vector is defined as,

 For the dispersion relation (\ref{frecuencia omega}), the group velocity vector is

 and its magnitude is given by,

 The phase speed is defined as